Skip to main content

 How does PMI work?

-Many borrowers believe that you must have a down payment of 20% if you want to buy a home but that is actually not the case.
-And that’s where PMI comes into play.
+Many borrowers believe that you must have a down payment of 20% if you want to buy a home but that is not the case.
+And that's where PMI comes into play.

-If a borrower is getting a conventional loan and doesn’t have a down payment of 20% of the home’s value, lenders will require a borrower to pay for PMI.
+If a borrower is getting a Conventional loan and doesn't have a down payment of 20% of the home's value, lenders will require a borrower to pay for PMI.

 Why does PMI exist?

 As we said above, PMI is designed to protect the lender and pay them back for their investment should a borrower default on their mortgage.
-But the existence of PMI allows borrowers who do not have a 20% down payment to buy a home or refinance their existing mortgage.
+However, the existence of PMI allows borrowers who do not have a 20% down payment to buy a home or refinance their existing mortgage.

 Can you get rid of PMI?